-IFRIC 23, Uncertainty over Income Tax Treatments
+IFRIC 23 - Uncertainty over Income Tax Treatments:

-New standard to clarify the accounting for uncertainties in income taxes.
+On January 1, 2019, the Company adopted IFRIC 23, which is new standard to clarify the accounting for uncertainties in income taxes.
 The interpretation provides guidance and clarifies the application of the recognition and measurement criteria in IAS 12 "Income Taxes" when there is uncertainty over income tax treatments.
-The interpretation is effective for annual periods beginning on January 1, 2019.
-The Company is currently assessing the impact of IFRIC 23 on its consolidated statements.